DuiyiDai/DuiyiDai.github.io/index.md

 # Duiyi Dai (Claire)

 ![img](./assets/images/DuiyiDai.jpeg){:style="display:block; width:20%; float:right"}
-Hi, I am an Economist and a Data Scientist.
+Hi, I am an Economist and Data Scientist.
 I am a fourth-year PhD Candidate in Economics at the Department of Economics, University of Birmingham.
 I am supervised by Prof. Robert Elliott and Dr. Wanyu Chung

 My research interests are in the fields of macroeconomics, environmental economics, political economy, machine learning, and deep learning.